Table tennis: Ball

 The international rules specify that the game is played with a sphere having a mass of 2.7 g and a diameter of 40 mm.
 The rules say that the ball shall bounce up 24–26 cm when dropped from a height of 30.5 cm onto a standard steel block thereby having a coefficient of restitution of 0.89 to 0.92.
-As of 2015, balls are now made of a polymer instead of celluloid, colored white or orange, with a matte finish.
-The choice of ball color is made according to the table color and its surroundings.
-For instance, a white ball is more visible on a green or blue table than on a grey one.
-Manufacturers commonly denote the quality of the ball using a star rating system, typically ranging from one to three, with three stars indicating the highest grade.
+As of 2015, balls are now made of a polymer instead of celluloid, coloured white or orange, with a matte finish.
+The choice of ball colour is made according to the table colour and its surroundings.
+For example, a white ball is easier to see on a green or blue table than it is on a grey table.
+Manufacturers often indicate the quality of the ball with a star rating system, usually from one to three, three being the highest grade.
 As this system is not standard across manufacturers, the only way a ball may be used in official competition is upon ITTF approval (the ITTF approval can be seen printed on the ball).

 The 40 mm ball was introduced after the end of the 2000 Summer Olympics; previously a 38 mm ball was standard.
 This created some controversies.
 Vladimir Samsonov, the World No. 1 table tennis professional at the time, threatened to pull out of the World Cup, which was scheduled to debut the new regulation ball on 12 October 2000.